yassine/avrodite/avrodite-pages/Benchmarks.md

 1. Test 1 (T1): All fields are nullable
 2. Test 2 (T2): All fields are NON nullable

-The tests classes are available under the 'avrodite-codec-avro-benchmarks' module.
+The tests classes are available under the 'avrodite-avro-benchmarks' module.

 #### Test Environment